phfaist/phfqitltx/README.md

 # List of Packages

-- `phfnote` - format documents for short notes.
+- `phfnote` — format documents for short notes.
 Nicer title, saves more space on paper, and provides some handy definitions.
 Choose between several presets to get your preferred document appearance.

-- `phffullpagefigure` - as the package name suggests, place figures on full pages.
+- `phffullpagefigure` — as the package name suggests, place figures on full pages.
   The caption e.g. reads "Figure 1 (on next page): blah blah" and the figure may occupy the full next page.

-- `phfquotetext` - quote verbatim text, from e.g. an email, without worrying about LaTeX special characters.
+- `phfquotetext` — quote verbatim text, from e.g. an email, without worrying about LaTeX special characters.
 Differs from `\begin{verbatim}...\end{verbatim}` environment in that whitespace is not preformatted.

-- `phfsvnwatermark` - add a watermark to your documents with the SVN ID, so that you know which document is which version
+- `phfsvnwatermark` — add a watermark to your documents with the SVN ID, so that you know which document is which version

-- `phfthm` - goodies for theorems and proofs.
+- `phfthm` — goodies for theorems and proofs.

-- `phfparen` - cool definitions for mathematical parenthetic expressions.
+- `phfparen` — cool definitions for mathematical parenthetic expressions.
 Easy to resize, short code which is still readable.

-- `phfqit` - some useful definitions for LaTeXing stuff in quantum information theory, which I use often
+- `phfqit` — some useful definitions for LaTeXing stuff in quantum information theory, which I use often

+- `phfcc` — inline commenting in collaborative documents

 # Installation